The Old Library, Erith

 In 2009, the museum and library were closed owing to mounting maintenance costs and dwindling numbers.
 The library was relocated to modern facilities in the town centre, and the museum display items moved into storage and used for exhibitions and displays at the new library at at nearby Hall Place.

 In 2017 a partnership was formed between Bexley Council and local organisation The Exchange to work together on a repair and renewal project of the building.
-A first phase of capital works will be completed this year, with the building reopening as a site for heritage, arts and community.
-This project has received support from the Mayor of London and London Borough of Bexley.
+A first phase of capital works was completed in 2019, and reopened as The Exchange with a community-led cultural programme of events, workshops and activities.
+A second phase of work is due to start in 2020.